ZiadHamdieh/GetOut/README.md

 # Get Out

-Get Out is a first person puzzle game that involves carefully observing your surroundings, find clues, and solve simple puzzles in order to escape the buiding.
+Get Out is a first person puzzle game that involves carefully observing your surroundings, finding clues, and solving simple puzzles in order to escape the buiding.

 Dive in and enjoy yourself!